Memorable Manitobans: Charles Napier Bell (1854-1936)

 He was married to Alice M. G. Bell of Toronto, with whom he had two sons and two daughters.
 He was a member of the Manitoba Club, St. Charles Country Club, AF & AM (P.G.M.
 Man.
 Grand Lodge; 33rd Degree Supreme Council).
 He belonged to many other societies, among them the Minnesota Historical Society and the Geographical Society of San Francisco.
 He was a fellow of the Royal Geographical Society and was, in 1914, given an honorary degree by the University of Manitoba for his work with the Manitoba Historical Society.
-As the Grand Master of the Masonic Lodge in 1895, it was Bell who laid the cornerstone of the new Masonic Temple at the corner of Ellice Avenue and Donald Street.
-He was the original secretary of the Winnipeg Industrial Exhibition in 1891 and he served as president of the Canadian Club of Winnipeg in 1912.
+He was a member of the Prince Rupert No. 1 Masonic Lodge.
+As the Grand Master of the Masonic Lodge in 1895, he laid the cornerstone of the new Masonic Temple at the corner of Ellice Avenue and Donald Street.
+He was the original secretary of the Winnipeg Industrial Exhibition in 1891 and he served as President of the Canadian Club of Winnipeg in 1912.

 On the second floor of his house at 121 Carlton Street, he created a fine library, containing many rare maps of western Canada and a remarkable collection of books, some of which he used in writing this paper.
 Bell’s maps were bequeathed to Queens University.
 W. E. Ingersoll later remembered that “if you were a special friend he would take you home and show you the latest musty old paper he had acquired for the Manitoba Historical Society.
 These papers were ancient and some were smelly with age; but Charlie Bell was always able to point out that there was some special reason that they should be in the possession of the MHS.”
 Ingersoll’s amused tolerance was probably shared by many fellow Winnipeggers, unaware of Bell’s role in saving a great deal of historical documentation from destruction.